-Research and development expense as a percentage of revenues in the three and nine-month periods of 2022 primarily reflected the timing of project spending.
+Research and development expense as a percentage of revenues in the three and six-month periods of 2022 was higher compared with the prior-year periods, which primarily reflected the timing of project spending.
 Spending in both the current and prior-year periods reflected our continued commitment to drive innovation and growth with new products and platforms.